georgeweigt/quantum-gates/README.md

 Control bits are selected setting bits of an `int`.
 Controlled gates only modify the state vector for states where all selected control bits are 1.
-To demonstrate the selection field, here is a Toffoli gate.
+To demonstrate the selection of control bits, here is a Toffoli gate.

 ```
 #define Q0 0